hate-alert/ToxicityBegetsToxicity-Audio/README.md

   files are required to run the audio prompts in [[**cpd/dataset/audio_prompt_cpd.py**]](https://github.com/hate-alert/ToxicityBegetsToxicity-Audio/blob/main/cpd/audio_prompt_cpd.py). **Note-** Please accordingly update the path to folders to make the code working.
 - **all toxic conversation chains** from both, conservative and liberal podcast channels.
-As stated in the paper, we define a toxic conversation chain whose toxicity value is greater than 0.7.
+As stated in the paper, we define a toxic conversation chain whose anchor segment's toxicity value is greater than 0.7.
 - **complete diarized dataset** with toxicity scores calculated using Perspective API for both conservative and liberal podcast channels.